 Much has happened regarding Internet policy over the past two days, but you probably haven't noticed since not much has likely changed the way you surf the Net.
 It started yesterday, when a U.S. Appeals Court struck down the Federal Communication Commission’s ridiculous claim that it had the authority to regulate Internet traffic, noting the FCC was attempting to “shatter” the bounds of its legal limits.

-” But, 1) no one is trying to “take away” your Internet, including the courts, and 2) the courts can certainly and accurately rule that the FCC has no legal standing to regulate your Internet, or mine for that matter.
-It’s called checks and balances
+This sent proponents of so-called Net Neutrality up in arms over their inability to unilaterally supersede longstanding legal precedent that Internet regulation is off limits for government.
+The organization Free Press went so far to declare: “The courts can’t take away our Internet.”
+But, 1) no one is trying to “take away” your Internet, including the courts, and 2) the courts can certainly and accurately rule that the FCC has no legal standing to regulate your Internet, or mine for that matter.
+It’s called checks and balances.

 So now, these groups are arguing that the Internet should be “reclassified.”
 Currently, the Internet falls under Title I of the Communications Act, which means the FCC can’t really touch it (something both the FCC itself and U.S. Supreme Court have historically agreed on).
 So, Net Neutrality proponents are attempting to claim that the Internet should be placed under Title II, which gives them extremely broad authority to regulate.
 The organization Public Knowledge proposed this back in January stating they were "uncertain" about the FCC's authority to push a heavy regulatory agenda.
 Even worse, these groups are somehow trying to claim that it should go back to the way it used to be, as though the courts tossed out a longstanding regulation.
 Take Free Press’s solution to the court ruling: